YusufBalmumcu/MazeGame/README.md

 - **Walking and Sprinting**: Move around the environment, with sprinting consuming stamina.
 - **Flashlight**: Essential for visibility; deactivates when batteries run out.
 - **Snowball Throwing**: Aim and throw snowballs to defend against ghosts.
+- **Animated Hand**: Adds realism as the player interacts with the environment and throws snowballs.

 ### Collectible Items
 - **Key**: Unlock the hidden door to progress toward victory.
 - **Batteries**: Recharge flashlight power.
 - **Snowballs**: Increase your throwable snowball count.

+### User Interface
+- **Main Menu**: A polished menu to start the game, adjust settings, or exit.
+- **Pause Menu**: Allows players to pause the game, resume, or access game settings during gameplay.

 ### Immersive Environment
 - **Camera Effects**: Bobbing and mouse-controlled rotation for added realism.
-- **Audio Feedback**: Sounds for key pickup, stamina depletion, and ghost interactions create a better experience for the game.
+- **Audio Feedback**: Sounds for key pickup, stamina depletion, and ghost interactions enhance the gameplay experience.

 ### Victory and Failure
 - **Win Condition**: Collect a key, unlock the exit door, and escape the maze.
 - **Lose Condition**: Get caught by a ghost and trigger the game over screen.
 ---

 ## 🛠️ Game Mechanics